 Readers should scrupulously avoid any seller that asks them to tag a commercial PayPal transaction as a personal “Friends and Family” transaction.
 By agreeing to do so, buyers are cheating themselves out of the PayPal Buyer Protection they would normally be entitled to.

-If you’re after a Chinese carbon bicycle frameset, there’s no need to be ripped off by a nasty sociopath.
-Harley Johnstone, under the guise of Durianrider Publications, is selling framesets that can be purchased far cheaper elsewhere.
+If you’re after a Chinese carbon bicycle frameset, there’s no need to deal with the likes of Harley Johnstone.
+Under the guise of Durianrider Publications, he is selling framesets that can be purchased far cheaper elsewhere.
 To add insult to injury, he's instructing buyers to pay in a manner that excludes them from PayPal’s Buyer Protection Policy.
 As for sorting out longer-term warranty issues, buyers will need to negotiate with an individual who has a long history of throwing tantrums, issuing threats and conducting relentless smear campaigns against those who stand up to him.